Bengal bypoll: Over 17 pc cast votes in first two hours in Dhupguri assembly seat | Politics

 Polling began, amid tight security, at 7 a.m. across 260 booths in the constituency, and the poll percentage stood at 17.25 till 9 a.m., he said.

-''The polling has been peaceful so far.
-No untoward incident has been reported,'' the Election Commission official said.
+"At the moment polling is absolutely peaceful.
+Tight security measures are in place and there is an adequate number of forces," the Election Commission official told PTI.
+Long queues of voters were seen outside various polling stations across the constituency.
 Tight security arrangements are in place across all the booths which are manned by central paramilitary forces where the casting of votes will continue till 6.30 p.m.

 CPI (M)'s Ishwar Chandra Roy is contesting as the candidate of the Congress-Left alliance, while the ruling TMC has fielded Nirmal Chandra Roy, a teacher by profession.